scalacenter/course-management-tools/docs/workflows.md

 what changes between exercises.

 Let's return to the topic of this section: editing the content of a CMT main repository.
-Typically, when a change is made to the code in a particular exercise, one wants to let the effect of such a change ripple through all subsequent exercises.
+Typically, when making a change to the code in a particular exercise, one wants to let the effect of such a change ripple through all subsequent exercises.
 In some cases, it may be relatively straightforward to apply such changes directly on the CMT main repository.
-Doing so is prone to errors: necessary changes may be overlooked and annoying minor differences in formatting may slip in.
+However, in general, doing so is prone to errors: necessary changes may be overlooked and annoying minor differences in formatting may slip in.
 Therefore, it is recommended to use **_git_** interactive rebasing instead as depicted in the following diagram.

 ![Interactive rebasing process](https://i.imgur.com/z7N2Z4J.png)